 \subsection{Cavity errors}

-CHROMIS is based on a dual FPI, mounted in telecentric configuration.
-By changing the separation of the etalon cavities, the central wavelength of the FPI can be tuned at different wavelengths.
-However, the etalon passband is not centered at exactly the same wavelength over the entire FOV.
-Deviations from the nominal tuning wavelengths are caused by spatial variations in the separations $D$ between the FPI etalons, the cavities.
-This cavity error causes an error in the wavelength through $\delta\lambda=\delta D\cdot \lambda/D$.
+CRISP and CHROMIS are based on dual FPIs, mounted in a telecentric configuration.
+The central wavelength of the FPI transmission profile can be tuned to different wavelengths by changes in the separation of the etalon cavities.
+Deviations from the nominal tuning wavelengths are caused by very fine spatial variations, $\delta D$, in the cavity, $D$, between the two plates of an etalon.
+Because the etalons are located near the focal plane, the variation over the etalon surfaces translates into variations over the FOV: the passband is not centered at exactly the same wavelength over the entire FOV.

-Cavity errors affect the preparation of the flat fields.
-The flat field data are acquired while moving the telescope in circles around disk center.
-Therefore, the quiet-Sun average spectrum is imprinted in the flat fields.
-Similarly to CRISP, the latter would not pose any complication if our images were strictly acquired in the same passband over the entire FOV, but the presence of field-dependent cavity errors can introduce spurious gain variation that originate from the slope of a line profile.

-We use a self-consistent method to determine the gain-table from the flat field data.
-The idea is to fit a model to all data points.
-The model consists of a pixel-by-pixel correction for our current estimate of the cavity error, gain factor, a multiplicative polynomial in $\lambda$ that accounts for fringes and prefilter variations across the FOV, and a piecewise cubic Hermitian spline that is fitted to the corrected data, forcing the model to produce a smooth representation of the spectrum, assumed to be the same in every pixel of the FOV.